- Becoming a Donor

 The Greater Miami Valley region is blessed with many exceptional and celebrated amenities, including a rich and diverse landscape.
 Abundant waterways, lush vegetation, varied wildlife and extensive farmlands make the region an attractive place to live, add economic value and sustain the lives of millions of residents.

-"The Greater Dayton area has tremendous natural assets," said Bob Jurick, executive director of the B-W Greenway Community Land Trust Fund and member of the steering committee of The Greater Dayton Conservation Fund of The Dayton Foundation.
-"For example, the Greater Miami River aquifer is one of the largest underground sources of fresh water east of the Mississippi and serves as the sole or principal source of drinking water for 1.6 million people in Southwest Ohio."
+“The Greater Dayton area has tremendous natural assets,’ said Bob Jurick, chair of the B-W Greenway Community Land Trust and member of the advisory committee of The Greater Dayton Conservation Fund of The Dayton Foundation.
+“For example, the Greater Miami River aquifer is one of the largest underground sources of fresh water east of the Mississippi and serves as the sole or principal source of drinking water for 1.6 million people in Southwest Ohio.”

 However, as Mr. Jurick is quick to note, development rapidly is changing the region’s landscape from agricultural to residential and urban, even though the population has experienced only modest growth.

 “Without proper land management, we will lose significant agricultural resources and wildlife habitats, while adding to our communities’ costs for infrastructures and creating competition for water resources,” Mr. Jurick said.
 “Our challenge is to get people in touch with the land and to educate them about what can and should be done now before our natural treasures are lost.”

 And that’s exactly what Mr. Jurick and several other community leaders and environmentalists are doing.
 Through the support of The Dayton Foundation, they established The Greater Dayton Conservation Fund to help support conservation initiatives and programs.